 Why You Need a To-Do List Template

 If you still need convincing about the value of using a to-do list, just look at your day.
 There’s a lot to do there, right?
 Whether you’re working or just living your life, there are tasks that need completion, bills that need to be paid, places you have to be, people you need to meet.
 The list can feel endless, especially if it all gets blurred together in a work-from-home environment.
 It’s best to have those items written down, or better yet, collected in a template, so you can see the full picture.

 It should be clear now that a to-do list template will make you more organized.
 That means your work is more manageable, which means it’s more likely to get done.
 You have an outline to ground your actions, and it feels good to cross those to-do line items off your list.

-Being organized also means that you feel a sense of progress, which gives you a sense of moving forward rather than just attacking whatever task comes at you in the moment.
+Being organized also means that you feel a sense of progress, which gives you a sense of moving forward rather than just attacking whatever task comes at you at the moment.
 This will do wonders in terms of motivating you and keeping you from feeling overwhelmed.
-That’s because a to-do list is really the beginnings of a plan.
+That’s because a to-do list is really the beginning of a plan.
 Studies show the more time you spend planning, the more time you save when executing it.

 Another benefit of the to-do list is that it helps your memory.
 That’s because no matter how good your memory might be, it’s never going to hold all the information you need to remember.

 An average person can remember about seven items of information for 30 seconds, so if there are more than seven items you need to recall, you better get a to-do list.

 By putting something on a to-do list you have permission to forget about it, but, ironically, you are more likely to retain that information after you write it down.
 And even if you don’t recall what it has you put on the to-do list, it’s there for you to access at any time.